cunarist/timesetter/README.md

 # About
 A Python package to set system time regardless of operating system
-## Support status
+## Supported platforms
- - Windows: Yes
+ - Windows
- - Linux: Yes
+ - Linux
- - macOS: No
+ - macOS
 ## Tips
  - This package aims to set system time in the precision of milliseconds.
  - You need to pass a datetime object to the `set` function.
 If the timezone information was not included in the time object(naive), the package will assume that it's identical to the system.